project-ellis/ellis/doc/coding_standard.md

 ## Naming Conventions

 * Lower case with underscores in most cases.
 (Slower to type, easier to read).
+* Prefer short names, but long enough to be clear over realm used.
+* Single letter variables OK in short blocks like loops.
 * `g_foo` for global
 * `m_foo` for member
 * `s_foo` for static